JMelzer244/7-dof-leader-arm/README.md

 ## Running it

 Install the ESP32 board package and the `U8g2` library through the Arduino IDE.
 Open the leader-arm firmware, select the correct ESP32 board and serial port, then compile and upload it.

+After each startup or reset, hold the arm still in its reference pose during the three-second countdown.
+That pose will become 0° for all seven joints.